Overview – Murchison Falls NP

 Murchison Falls NP, part of the greater Murchison Falls Conservation Area (MFCA), offers excellent wildlife viewing.
 The MFCA includes Kaniyo Pabidi, which is a great place for chimpanzee tracking.
 Most big safari animals are easily seen, including four of the Big Five.
-The park is bisected by the Victoria Nile.
-At Murchison Falls the Nile gets channeled through a narrow cleft in the Rift Valley escarpment.
+The Victoria Nile bisects the park.
+At Murchison Falls, the Nile is channeled through a narrow cleft in the Rift Valley escarpment.
 Boat trips to the spectacular Murchison Falls, perhaps the most impressive waterfall in East Africa, are a highlight – especially if you hike to the top where the immense power of the Falls is best appreciated.

 - Top wildlife viewing

 - Very scenic park with possibly the best waterfall in East Africa

 - One of the few places to find the shoebill